wickerlab/mixandmatch/README.md

 Welcome to the Mix and Match research code repository.
 This repository contains the codebase for the Mix and Match platform, which explores the interplay between user behavior and recommendation algorithms in the context of online dating applications.
 Below, you'll find an overview of the repository structure and key components.

+This branch has been heavily edited by the Unsupervised Learners Capstone Team (2024 Sem 2) (Team 36)

 ## Repository Structure

 The repository is organized into the following key components: